The Ultimate Christmas Present: Plot

-Two young girls, Samantha Elizabeth "Sam" Kwan (age 13) (Brenda Song) and Allison Rachel "Allie" Thompson (age 13) (Hallee Hirsh) are two best friends living in Los Angeles.
+Two young girls, Allison Rachel "Allie" Thompson (age 13) (Hallee Hirsh) and Samantha Elizabeth "Sam" Kwan (age 13) (Brenda Song) are two best friends living in Los Angeles.
 The two have an essay due at school the last day before Christmas vacation, but Allie does not have hers even started yet.
 On a bike ride through the woods, they find a weather machine at a shack and take it to Allie's home.
 After learning of its controls, Allie convinces Sam they use it to make it snow in Los Angeles to start Christmas vacation a day early and to avoid having to turn in her essay.

 It turns out that the weather machine belongs to Santa Claus (John B. Lowe) and he informs Mrs. Claus about this.
 To help Santa Claus, she sends two elves, Crumpet (John Salley) and Sparky (Bill Fagerbakke).

 A weather man named Edwin Hadley (Peter Scolari) tries to figure out what's causing the strange weather and track it down to keep himself from getting fired by his boss Mr. Martino (Jason Schombing).
 Mr. Martino expects Edwin to get down to the bottom of the sudden snow appearances.

 When Sparky and Crumpet catch up to Santa Claus, they find a footprint of a type of girl shoes that are only made in California.
 Santa and the elves set off to interrogate each girl on the naughty list that wears those type of shoes.

 Soon, the snowstorm gets so large that it spreads to San Francisco and Allie's dad, Steve gets snowed in at the airport and may not make it home in time for Christmas.
 Allie tries to turn it off, but overnight it turns itself back on and it creates a blizzard.
 They are unable to make it do anything now.
 Sam shares sad stories with Allie about how her dad would spend Christmas, while Allie is sad about her dad missing Christmas.